ja4h3ad/ja4h3ad/README.md

 - 👀 I’m interested in natural language processing (NLP)
 - 🌱 I’m currently learning human language technology (HLT) and NLP
 - 💞️ I’m looking to collaborate on anything related to natural language processing
-- 📫 How to reach me :  jarheadntexas@yahoo.com
+- 📫 How to reach me :  tdentry@email.arizona.edu

 <!---
 ja4h3ad/ja4h3ad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.